 - Shape the rolls: When the dough is ready, punch it down to release the air.
 Divide the dough into 14-16 equal pieces.
 (Just eyeball it– doesn’t need to be perfect!)
 Shape each piece into a smooth ball, pinching it on the bottom to seal.
-I do this entirely in my hands and you can watch in the video tutorial for my dinner rolls.
+I do this entirely in my hands and you can watch in the video above.
 Arrange in prepared baking pan.

 - 2nd Rise: Cover shaped rolls with aluminum foil, plastic wrap, or a clean kitchen towel.
 Allow to rise until puffy, about 1 hour.

 - Add the cross: Whisk the cross ingredients together, starting with 6 Tablespoons of water.
 You want a thick paste that will pipe easily.
 Add remaining water if needed.
 Spoon paste into a piping bag or zipped-top bag.
 (No need to use a piping tip if using a piping bag.)
 Snip off a small piece at the corner.
 Pipe a line down the center of each row of buns, then repeat in the other direction to create crosses.

 - Bake the rolls: Bake for 20-25 minutes or until golden brown on top, rotating the pan halfway through.
 If you notice the tops browning too quickly, loosely tent the pan with aluminum foil.
 Remove from the oven and allow rolls to cool for a few minutes as you prepare the icing.